koher/try-swift-2016/try-swift.md

 ### Automatic Propagation

 ^ In the rationale, the core team defined _manual propagation_ and _automatic propagation_ of errors.
-With _manual propagation_, errors are handled by a control flow statement manually while it jumps automatically to the handler when an error occurs with _automatic propagation_.
+With _manual propagation_, errors are handled by a control flow statement manually while, with _automatic propagation_, it jumps automatically to the handler when an error occurs.

 ```swift
 // [ Swift ]